node-red/node-red.github.io/docs/hardware/raspberrypi.md

     sudo apt-get remove npm   # if you installed npm

 This will remove all the built in packages but leave your workspace - by default at `~/.node-red` .
-You may then proceed to re-install as per instructions below.
+You may then proceed to re-install as per instructions below

-### Installing via npm

-If you want to install directly from `npm` you *must* first uninstall the preinstalled version if you are running on Raspbian Jessie:

-    sudo apt-get remove nodered

 #### Install Node.js